AngelosPsy/multifear/README.md

 install.packages("multifear")
 ```

-For the development version, you can use the following commant:
+For the development version, you can use the following command:

 ``` r
 # Install devtools package in case it is not yet installed